see all...Viewing 3 out of 5 projects

 Focused on the status of architectural design within the context of rapidly evolving digital design, fabrication, and material technologies, the ESTm program cultivates live prototyping, original scholarship, and design investigations.
 Operating as an innovation center and design research laboratory, the ESTm program works in partnership with a wide range of industry and institutional leaders.

-California State Polytechnic University, Pomona, Pomona, CA, US, BArch, Bachelor of Architecture
+California State Polytechnic University, Pomona, Pomona, CA, US, BArch, BACHELORS OF ARCHITECTURE

 The Bachelor of Architecture degree is offered in a five-year curriculum, which focuses on the design laboratory.
 The studio sequence consists of four segments: a three-year basic core, a four quarter group of topic studios taken jointly by fourth and fifth year students, a fourth year urban design studio and a culminating senior project.
 Lecture classes in Architecture Theory and History, Human Behavior, Programming, Sustainability, Building Technology, Structures, Codes and Digital Media are closely coordinated with the studio sequence, and students are expected to demonstrate their knowledge of these areas in their design projects.